2017 Ford Mustang GT: Review

 For safety, the Ford Mustang comes equipped with dual front, side, curtain and knee airbags, ABS, ISOFIX child seat mounts in the rear seat, rear parking sensors and a reversing camera – all as standard.

 The Mustang is all about taking you back to a simpler time.
 It reminds you of your bedroom wall poster, your toy cars, and is the most affordable new car you can buy in India with a V8 engine.
-With its price in India, it loses its placement as an affordable performance car, but that money buys you something special; it buys you an icon, a statement like no other and most importantly, a car that can make you feel like a kid again.
+Priced at Rs 71.62 lakh (ex-showroom Delhi) in India, it loses its placement as an affordable performance car, but that money buys you something special; it buys you an icon, a statement like no other and most importantly, a car that can make you feel like a kid again.